-The annual average concentration of nitrogen dioxide ranged from 0.3 ppb to 3.2 ppb, which is substantially less than the annual AAAQO of 24 ppb.
-The maximum 30-day average concentration of 6.2 ppb was detected in January at Site 11 (Brooks), while the lowest 30-day average concentration of 0.1 ppb was detected at Site 17 (Onefour) in April.
+The annual average concentration of nitrogen dioxide ranged from 0.3 ppb to 2.6 ppb, which is substantially less than the annual AAAQO of 24 ppb.
+The maximum 30-day average concentration of 6.8 ppb was detected in January at Site 11 (Brooks), while the lowest 30-day average concentration of <0.1 ppb was detected at multiple sites in April.